Lusanco/PalitasPR/README.md

 This hybrid approach ensures flexibility in managing our database interactions, balancing the convenience of ORM with the performance benefits of custom SQL queries where necessary.

 ### S3 Bucket With the App
-Our application seamlessly integrates with AWS S3 for managing pictures.
-When uploading or retrieving pictures, we leverage Boto3, the AWS SDK for Python, to interact with our S3 bucket.
+Our application integrates with AWS S3 for managing pictures.
+When uploading or retrieving pictures, we use Boto3, the AWS SDK for Python, to interact with our bucket.
 For uploads, the app sends requests to S3, storing pictures securely in the cloud.
 When retrieving pictures, we generate presigned URLs using Boto3, granting temporary access to specific objects in our S3 bucket.
 These presigned URLs are then provided to the frontend, enabling clients to fetch and display pictures dynamically.
-This approach ensures efficient storage, retrieval, and display of images while maintaining security and scalability.

 <h1>Cloud</h1>